Home Learn What is Loan Against Securities in India: Meaning, Interest Rates & How to Apply

 What is Loan Against Securities (LAS)?

 Loan Against Securities (LAS) is a type of loan where a borrower pledges their securities, such as stocks, mutual funds, bonds, and other financial assets, as collateral to obtain a loan from a lender.
 It allows individuals to leverage their investments and receive immediate liquidity without having to sell their securities.
-The value of the overdraft limit that is advanced against loan against securities is determined on the type of collateral type pledged.
-The lender determines the loan amount that the borrower can avail under LAS by calculating a percentage of the market value of the pledged securities.
+The value of the overdraft against securities is determined by the type of collateral type pledged.
+The lender determines the LAS loan amount that the borrower can avail by calculating a percentage of the market value of the pledged securities.

-Thus, LAS is gaining popularity as it offers a more flexible and cost-effective alternative to traditional loans such as personal loans, auto loans, or credit cards.
-LAS is especially beneficial for investors with a substantial portfolio of securities but need immediate cash for emergencies or opportunities.
+Thus, LAS loans are gaining popularity as they offer a more flexible and cost-effective alternative to traditional loans such as personal loans, auto loans, or credit cards.
+The LAS credit facility is especially beneficial for investors with a substantial portfolio of securities but need immediate cash for emergencies or opportunities.
 It is also a suitable option for those who do not want to liquidate their securities due to tax implications, market conditions, or sentimental reasons.
-Additionally, loan against securities interest rates are generally lower than other unsecured loans, making it an attractive option for borrowers looking to reduce their borrowing costs.
+Additionally, interest rate on loan against securities are generally lower than other unsecured loans, making it an attractive option for borrowers looking to reduce their borrowing costs.
+At smallcase, the interest rate is 10.5% per annum for LAMF loans.

 How Does Loan Against Securities Work?

 Banks and NBFCs provide secured loans referred to as Loan Against Securities.
-These loans are backed by eligible securities such as shares, mutual funds, fixed deposits, and insurance policies.
-The cumulative value of these securities determines the loan amount.
+These LAS secured loans are backed by eligible securities such as shares, mutual funds, fixed deposits, and insurance policies.
+The cumulative value of these securities determines the loan-to-value in securities loan amount.
 Borrowers can access this overdraft facility by pledging their securities with the financial institution.
 They are only liable for interest payments on the withdrawn amount for the duration of usage.

-For example, if the securities are valued at Rs.
-5,00,000, and the borrower withdraws Rs.
-50,000 for six months, they will only pay interest on the utilised amount, i.e. Rs.
-50,000.
+Here’s an example for how loan against securities works.
+If the securities are valued at ₹ 5,00,000, and the borrower withdraws ₹ 50,000 for six months, they will only pay interest on the utilised amount, i.e. ₹ 50,000.
 Repayment terms offer flexibility, allowing for combined interest and principal payments or interest-only payments with a principal offset against collateral.
 It’s also possible to offset the entire loan against the underlying security.
-In certain cases, the loan can be structured as a demand loan, which the financial institution may settle after a set period, usually up to 24 months.
+In certain cases, the loan can be structured as a demand loan.
+At smallcase, the loan against securities tenure for LAMF is 36 months.

 Thinking of Applying for LAMF?
 Consider smallcase

 Loan Against Mutual Funds (LAMF), a type of LAS, is a beneficiary monetary tool where the borrowers pledge mutual funds as collateral.
 Although taking a loan can take several days or weeks, opting for LAMF via smallcase is an effortless process where the application process just takes 5 minutes.
-Yes, that’s right.
+You can access funds within 2 working hours without selling your mutual fund units.

 If you meet the eligibility criteria, you can apply for LAMF by following these steps: